FrancesCoronel/personal-website-v3/content/posts/2016-02-14-treehacks.md

 > This is a Medium article about one of my teammates from the hackathon - Stephanie.
 She was awesome! 😊

-<blockquote class="embedly-card"><h4><a href="https://medium.com/@hackwithtrees/hacker-spotlight-stephane-zeidan-52a4c90375e8">Hacker Spotlight: Stephanie Zeidan - TreeHacks - Medium</a></h4><p>In these three weeks leading up to TreeHacks, we'll be doing a series of hacker spotlights, or deep dives into the stories of a few members of the ever-growing hackathon community.
+<blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://medium.com/@hackwithtrees/hacker-spotlight-stephane-zeidan-52a4c90375e8">Hacker Spotlight: Stephanie Zeidan - TreeHacks - Medium</a></h4><p>In these three weeks leading up to TreeHacks, we'll be doing a series of hacker spotlights, or deep dives into the stories of a few members of the ever-growing hackathon community.
 In their own words and with only slight editing for clarity, hackers will have the chance to explain their backgrounds, tell their stories, and (humble)brag about their coolest hacks What got you into hacking?</p></blockquote>

 ### Branding